 NOT FOR: Those looking for a totally through school or a prep school setting right up to 13.
 Also, the village school vibes may be a bit too snug and cosy for kids who prefer a bigger size of pond.

 DARE TO DISAGREE?
-Check it out for yourself at the Open Afternoon on Friday 11th October from 1:30pm.
+Check it out for yourself at the next Open Days on Fri 7th February or Friday 15 May 2020.

 Prince’s Mead School, Worthy Park House, Kings Worthy, Winchester SO21 1AN.
 Tel: 01962 888000